Tampere/development_guide/README.md

 * Consistent and meaningful naming conventions
 * Simple usage examples
 * Perhaps even specific online community tools, such as Slack channel, Discuss, or even IRC
-* Make sure the error messages your API returns are explicit and on the point The error object might have a link to a documentation of the possible reasons it occurred
+* Make sure the error messages your API returns are explicit and on the point.
+The error object might have a link to a documentation of the possible reasons it occurred

 ## Pragmatic REST